-Fiscal Impact Statement for Adopting New FBC Amendments:
+Fiscal Impact Statement for Amending Previously Adopted FBC Amendments or Adopting New FBC Amendments:

 SECTION XX.
 FISCAL IMPACT STATEMENT.
 In terms of design, plan application review, construction, and inspection of buildings and structures, the cost impact as an overall average is negligible in regard to the local technical amendments because all development has been subject to the requirements of the local floodplain management ordinance adopted for participation in the National Flood Insurance Program.
 Therefore, in terms of lower potential for flood damage, there will be continued savings and benefits to consumers.